fryzjergda/M2seq_mod/README.md

 ```

-2. The whole pipeline is wrapped under one, simplified script `run_m2seq_pipeline.py`, where you need to specify only files from the sequencing and a fasta file.
+2. The whole pipeline is wrapped under one, simplified script `run_m2seq_pipeline.py`, where you need to specify only files from sequencing and a fasta file.
 No more need for cumbersome generation of the configure file for ShapeMapper.
 The wrapper does everything, and creates all the needed inputs and directories.

 ## Installation